afredston/range-edge-niches/README.md

 This repository contains code to:

-* Estimate the annual position of range limits from NOAA trawl survey data using [VAST](https://github.com/James-Thorson-NOAA/VAST)
+* Estimate the annual position of range edges from NOAA trawl survey data using [VAST](https://github.com/James-Thorson-NOAA/VAST)
 * Use hindcast SST datasets to reconstruct the extreme temperatures found at species' range edges each year
 * Conduct statistical analyses of range edge shifts and edge thermal niche shifts over time